rendavison/chrisCapelle/README.md

 Professional website for Chris Capelle's Macintosh Computer & Apple Expert Consulting Business.
 Static site built with Jekyll, SCSS, HTML, and some minor JS.

 Site is based on a single template (template.html) which branches into page-specific templates when need be (located in the layouts directory).
-The front matter for each page contains options for a page title (for the browser tab), page header, and page sub-header.

 Mobile and open graph compatible.